orbitdb/field-manual/01_Tutorial/01_Basics.md

 ![An image showing the IPFS and OrbitDB IndexedDB databases in Firefox](../images/ipfs_browser_2.png)

-This shows you one of OrbitDB's core strenths - the ability to manage a lot of complexity between its own internals and those of IPFS, providing a clear and clean API to manage the data that matters to you.
+This shows you one of OrbitDB's core strengths - the ability to manage a lot of complexity between its own internals and those of IPFS, providing a clear and clean API to manage the data that matters to you.

 ### Choosing a data store

 OrbitDB organizes its functionality by separating different data management concerns, schemas and APIs into **stores**.
 We chose a `docstore` for you in the last chapter, but after this tutorial it will be your job to determine the right store for the job.

-Each OrbitDB store has its own specific API methods to create, delete, retreieve and update data.
+Each OrbitDB store has its own specific API methods to create, delete, retrieve and update data.
 In general, you can expect to always have something like a `get` and something like a `put`.

 You have the following choices: